enam1977/udacity_project_2_part2/README.md

   <img width="774" alt="Clone" src="https://user-images.githubusercontent.com/54340800/140678312-4721ee7d-35c8-49ad-9a76-7244cf36a670.png">

-* Put the below commands to get the repo to local drive
+* Put the below commands to get the repo to local drive and as shown in the image.

   git clone git@github.com:enam1977/udacity_project_2_part1.git